ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/_index.md

     - Profile ML application performance on Arm devices.

 prerequisites:
-    - An Arm-powered Android smartphone.
+    - An Arm-powered Android smartphone, and USB cable to connect with it.

 author_primary: Ben Clark